+professional, high

-professional, high quality legal
+quality legal

 representation to the

 Corporation

-Commission in the

-performance of all of

-its powers and duties,

-except for matters

-pertaining to the

-activities of the
+Commission in the performance of all of its powers and duties, except for matters pertaining to the activities of the Securities Division.

-Securities Division.

 The Legal Division represents the Commission in all matters relating to public utility regulation and in other areas not associated with the Securities Division.
-Securities-related legal cases are litigated by the Attorney General's Office.
+Securities-related legal cases are litigated by the Securities Division.
 Matters handled by the Legal Division fall into five general categories: